hugdora/Docker-Workshop/image-building-best-practices.md

   node:24-alpine \
   sh -c "npm install && npm run dev"
 ```

-You'll now define this service in the `compose.yaml` file.

-1. Open `compose.yaml` in a text or code editor, and start by defining the name and image of the first service (or container) you want to run as part of your application.
+Now, I will translate that into a Compose service

+> Open compose.yaml in a text or code editor

+### Step 1: Define the service
    The name will automatically become a network alias, which will be useful when defining your MySQL service.

    ```yaml